huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_custom_authorizer.md

   -> **NOTE:** The user data will be displayed in plain text on the console.

-* `identity` - (Optional, List, ForceNew) Specifies an array of one or more APIG environments of the associated APIG group.
+* `identity` - (Optional, List) Specifies an array of one or more parameter identities of the custom authorizer.
-  Changing this will create a new custom authorizer resource.
   The object structure is documented below.

 The `identity` block supports:

-* `name` - (Required, String, ForceNew) Specifies the parameter name.
+* `name` - (Required, String, ForceNew) Specifies the name of the parameter to be verified.
   The parameter includes front-end and back-end parameters.
   Changing this will create a new custom authorizer resource.